scottgonzalez/widget-factory-docs/how-jquery-ui-works.md

 #### disable

-As you might guess, the `disable` method disabled the widget.
+As you might guess, the `disable` method disables the widget.
 In the case of progressbar, this changes the styling to make the progressbar look disabled.

 	$( "#elem" ).progressbar( "disable" );

-Calling the disable method is equivalent to setting the `disabled` option to `true`.
+Calling the `disable` method is equivalent to setting the `disabled` option to `true`.

 #### enable